 Localization is one step further than translation.
 It is the process of adapting your content to the target country’s culture and social norms.
 The ultimate aim of localization is to ensure cultural acceptability and stronger engagement from foreign audiences.
 Therefore, it does not require an exact word-for-word translation.
 Translators can make changes regarding words, images, layouts, etc. as long as the meaning of the content remains the same as the source files.

 Besides translating words, the localization process includes converting the following factors:

 (1) Layout and design

-Most of the cases, the length of target language words are way too short or too long compared to those in the source language.
+In most cases, the length of target language words is way too short or too long compared to those in the source language.
 The bad news is it can change the whole layout or design of your materials.
 Let’s take a look at the welcome screen of an app below.
 The first picture is the source design with attractive content and eye-catching font.
 Now, look at the second picture.
 “It’s swipe surge” is correctly translated into “Inilah lonjakan geser”.

 Unfortunately, a good translation is not enough sometimes.
 As you can see, the translated text is too long and unable to fit the screen, so some characters are missing.
 It’s even worse when it comes to the Korean version in the third picture.
 Both translation and design are far from OK.
 In general, the screens look messy and miss some information.
 Luckily, this is just a test version of the app.
 The producers then made changes regarding layout and design.

 (2) Idioms and expressions